Dricovw/JavaChess/README.md

 Any part of the system can obtain the reference to the same ChessboardManager instance, promoting consistency and avoiding unnecessary duplication.

 ## Command Design Pattern
-The next thing he worked on was the Command design Pattern, its use is to make operations available to be called as objects.
+The next thing Drico worked on was the Command design Pattern, its use is to make operations available to be called as objects.
 These operations are defined in the command interface.
 There are two commands: start and end.
 The Start command announces that the game has started and the End command announces the winner if the king is taken from either side.
 Some benefits are added flexibility and Decoupling, where the concerns between the sender and receiver are separated.